 - What is the relationship between explanation and understanding?
 Must an explanation be true in order to invoke understanding?

-- What is the role of pedagogical context in mediating the effects of explanation on learning?
+- What is the role of pedagogical context in mediating the effects of explanation?

 Analogical & Relational Reasoning

-Very young children can quickly and accurately learn specific causal properties of objects from patterns of data and act on that knowledge to bring about effects in the world.
+Very young children can quickly and accurately learn specific causal properties of objects from patterns of data, and act on that knowledge to bring about effects in the world.
 However, less is known about the development of children's ability to infer higher-order principles.
-The ability to infer abstract relations is essential for learning and reasoning about concepts that are not tied to immediate perceptual properties.
+The ability to infer abstract relations between objects and events is essential for learning and reasoning about concepts that are not tied to immediate perceptual properties.
 We are currently examining the development of children's relational and analogical reasoning in the causal domain.

 - When are children able to learn higher-order principles like same and different from their observations?